 Crockpot Chicken and Dumplings is the best kind of comfort food.
-Instead of slaving over the stove all day let this slowly simmer away in your slow cooker for extra ease and ultimate taste.
+Instead of slaving over the stove all day let this meal slowly simmer away in your slow cooker for extra ease and ultimate taste.

 Now if you grew up on Chicken and Dumplings and you’re looking at this like, “what in the world are you trying to tell me right now?” because I’ve got little round lumpy pillows in that bowl instead of flatter strip like thick noodle things.
 I know.
 I know.